 Unfortunately, things have gotten quite busy in the meantime.
 Since 1 February 2017, reservations are required to go into the summit area between 03.00 and 07.00 hrs to watch the sunrise.

-The Halemau’u Trailhead is about 11 kilometers down the road from the top, at an altitude of 2438 meters in the Haleakala Wilderness Area.
-Be sure to bring plenty of water – and a Wilderness Coffee 😉
+The Halemau’u Trailhead is about 11 kilometres down the road from the top, at an altitude of 2438 metres in the Haleakala Wilderness Area.
+Be sure to bring plenty of food and water – and a Wilderness Coffee to enjoy! 😉

 Solar eclipse – A mind-blowing experience

 Cook Islands – The stuff of Pacific dreams